Piscataway-Conoy Tribe of Maryland

-The Piscataway Conoy Tribe of Maryland is a North American Indian tribe recognized by the state of Maryland.
-They are a part of the Piscataway Conoy Tribal Nation.
+The Piscataway Conoy Tribe of Maryland is a Native American tribe recognized by the state of Maryland.
+They identify as descendants of the Piscataway people.

 History

 Prior to European contact, the Piscataway Conoy Tribe was a part of a confederacy of tribes occupying the areas between the Chesapeake Bay and the Potomac River watershed.
 The tribe's traditional territory included present-day Charles, Prince George's, St. Mary's, and Baltimore counties, as well as the foothills of the Appalachians.
 The Piscataway-Conoy were some of the first Native Americans to make contact with European settlers.
 Colonial expansion led to a 1666 treaty between tribal leadership and Lord Baltimore, resulting in the establishment of a reservation called Piscataway Manor.
 During this time many Piscataway people converted to Catholicism.
 To escape persecution by settler society, some of the Piscataway migrated to settlements along the Susquehanna River into Virginia and Pennsylvania, where the Iroquois gave them the name 'Conoy'.
 In 1974 Turkey Tayac, Piscataway Indian leader, incorporated a non-profit organization called the "Piscataway-Conoy Indians."